ccubed/RFK/README.md

 Modified roller - The New Roller

+New CG - New Character Generation Code by Room

 OSS Automation Strings - String Table for +OSS

 Requiem Skill Rol - Old Roller